unicitynetwork/.github/profile/README.md

 ---

-### 4. 💱 Token State Transition Layer
+### 4. 💱 State Transition SDK

-**Build next-generation decentralized applications and autonomous agents**.
-Start building on Unicity with the **State Transition SDK**, that handles application-specific token state transitions with full SDK support for defining, validating, and applying custom business rules.
+Start building on Unicity with the **State Transition SDK** - for managing assets on the Unicity Protocol, supporting off-chain state with on-chain security guarantees.
+The State Transition SDK is a TypeScript library that provides an off-chain token transaction framework.
+Tokens are managed, stored, and transferred off-chain with only cryptographic commitments published on-chain, ensuring privacy while preventing double-spending through single-spend proofs.

 - 🔗 [State Transition SDK](https://github.com/unicitynetwork/state-transition-sdk) (TypeScript)

 ---

-### 5. 🤖 Agent Execution Layer
+### 5. 🤖 Agent SDK

-Enables off-chain execution of logic and stateful behavior via peer-to-peer agents.
+Agent SDK provides a framework for the development, deployment and composability of verifiable off-chain Turing-complete computations.
+The SDK delivers APIs facilitating agnostic verifiable discovery, addressing, communication, storage and execution environment.
 Currently in prototyping phase using **Yjs** and **Holepunch**.

 - 🚧 *Coming Soon*